-- If a student cancels their admission or enrollment, they are not eligible to re-enroll in the subsequent semester. - A student who cancels must re-apply for admission in a subsequent term.
+- If a student cancels their admission or enrollment, they are not eligible to re-enroll in the subsequent semester. - A student who cancels must re-apply for admission.

 Course Adds

 Add one or more courses to a schedule and/or change course load.